Leading Residential Mental Health Facility in Tennessee

 Partial Hospitalization Program (PHP)

-Our partial hospitalization program (PHP) in Nashville, Tennessee, is an addiction treatment program that provides intensive individual, group, and family therapy, medication management, and support services to individuals struggling with substance abuse and co-occurring mental illness and behavioral health issues daily.
+Our partial hospitalization program (PHP) in Murfreesboro, Tennessee, is an addiction treatment program that provides intensive individual, group, and family therapy, medication management, and support services to individuals struggling with substance abuse and co-occurring mental illness and behavioral health issues daily.

-Our Residential Treatment Approaches
+Our Treatment Approaches

 Treatment is the first step in changing the behaviors associated with a disruptive life, whether due to mental health issues or substance abuse.
 Individuals need medical support from professionals who understand their specific concerns.

 The treatment team can develop individualized goals.
-Working collaboratively with each individual in our residential mental health facility, we can develop a plan beyond a standard model and create a personable and actionable set of guidelines instead.
+Working collaboratively with each individual in our mental health facility, we can develop a plan beyond a standard model and create a personable and actionable set of guidelines instead.

 Through proper medication and support, individuals with addiction can manage their symptoms and reduce the negative impact of impulsive control behaviors on their lives.